Lead service line: Responsibilities

-When there is an involvement with private ownership, it complicates a full lead service line replacement.
+Where there is involvement with private ownership, it complicates a full lead service line replacement.
 A major issue is the cost of the replacement.
 In the United States, a replacement can cost between $3,000 to $5,000 (2018 estimate) for the private side.
 This can be a major financial burden for homeowners.
-Even with different incentives for homeowners such as interest-free loans, or using ratepayer money to cover part of the cost, the homeowners are still hesitant.
-Using the ratepayer money to fund private lead service line replacements in itself is a subject of a debate.
-People who advocate for it argue that benefits to the public health outweigh a small increase in water rates that impacts everyone.
+Even with incentives such as interest-free loans, or using ratepayer money to cover part of the cost, homeowners are still hesitant.
+Using ratepayer money to fund private lead service line replacements in itself is a subject of debate.
+Those who advocate for it argue that the benefits to public health outweigh a small increase in water rates that impacts everyone.
 On the other side, there is a concern that the increased rates can cause hardship, and there is a public policy question on using ratepayer money to make private property improvements.

-Even in the case that private lead service line replacements that are fully funded at no cost to property owners, some owners still refuse to allow their water utility to work in their property for various reasons, such as fearing of damages done to the property, or not wanting workers to be inside.
-For example, in Pittsburgh, 10% of property owners refused the no-cost private lead service line replacement.
-This problem is exacerbated in rental properties where tenants had no authority to accept the offer, and the landlords do not see the value of the investment.
-For cities with a large amount of renters, it will be difficult to complete a full lead service line replacement program without any forms of mandate through a local ordinance.
+Even in the case that private lead service line replacements are fully funded at no cost to property owners, some owners still refuse to allow their water utility to do work on their property for various reasons, such as fearing property damage or not wanting workers inside.
+For example, in Pittsburgh, 10% of property owners refused no-cost replacement of private lead service lines.
+This problem is exacerbated in rental properties where tenants have no authority to accept the offer, and landlords do not see the value of the investment.
+For cities with a large amount of renters, it is difficult to complete a full lead service line replacement program without any forms of mandate through a local ordinance.
 Alternately, some common law jurisdictions may have enough legal precedent in regard to public nuisance law.
-The court may allow the municipality to access a private property to address the public health threat without having to obtain a permission from the property owner.
+Courts may allow municipalities to access private property to address the public health threat without having to obtain permission from the property owner.